drunkplato/awesome-decentralized-ai/README.md

-# awesome-decentralized-ai
+# Awesome Decentralized AI
-A collaborative list of AI libraries and resources that support AI decentralization.
+A collaborative list of libraries and resources that support building decentralized AI.
 Feel free to contribute!